 Provides accurate cost estimation

-Part of the planning stage is cost estimation.
-Cost estimations in infrastructure projects play a vital role.
-When costs are overestimated, investors end up paying more than necessary and may cause cost overruns, potentially leading to project cancellation.
-On the other hand, when costs are underestimated, the contractor may end up bankrupt.
+Cost estimations in construction projects play a vital role.
+On one hand, overestimated costs can cause investors to end up paying more than necessary and incur cost overruns.
+And this can potentially lead to project cancellation.
+On the other hand, the contractor may end up bankrupt with underestimated costs.
 To prevent these from happening, a 3D model provides reliable data and leaves little room for error in estimating the cost of a construction project.

 Speeds up the assessment process for permits

-In construction, it is very crucial to secure all necessary permits.
-The execution of the project cannot start without it.
+Construction projects require necessary permits.
+The execution of the project cannot start without these.
 Some cities in Australia require 3D modelling.
 Sydney is one of them.
 3D models help facilitate & streamline the decision-making and approval process of building and construction permits.
 The use of 3D models for assessing certain types of development applications can also more effectively identify potential opportunities for the development upfront.

 With all things said, the benefits of 3D building modelling are indisputable.
 It saves builders and investors alike valuable time & money.